brice-v/born/CONTRIBUTING.md

 - Commit with clear messages (see [Commit Guidelines](#commit-guidelines))
 - Push to your branch
 - Create Pull Request
-- Link to related Kanban task
+- Link to related GitHub issue

 ---